 Proof.
 The spectral decomposition, i.e., the first equality, follows from the simple version of the relative trace formula in [57, Th.
 2.3].
-Note that in loc. cit., the test function f' is required to be "nice" with respect to a character of the center χ of $G'(\mathbb{A}{F_0})$.
-However, the spectral decomposition only requires the existence of a place v where the function f'{v,χ_v} is a matrix coefficient of a super-cuspidal representation.
-Hence the result holds by the linearity of J under the current assumption.
-Moreover, though only the case s=0 is stated in loc. cit., the same proof works for all $s \in \mathbb{C}$.
+Note that in loc. cit., the test function f' is required to be "nice."
+However, the spectral decomposition only requires the existence of a place v where the function $f'v$ is essentially the matrix coefficient of a supercuspidal representation.
+Moreover, though only the case s=0 is stated in loc. cit., the same proof works for all $s \in \mathbb{C}$ .
 The second equality follows from Proposition 7.1.